google/safeside/docs/fencing.md

 To wait for these last accesses, we also issue the [instruction synchronize (`ISYNC`)](https://cpu.fyi/d/a48#G19.1020771) instruction. `ISYNC` has the same serializing effect on the instruction stream as `SYNC`, but doesn't enforce order of any memory accesses *except* those caused by a preceding `ICBI`.

-It's not obvious if the ordering of these two instructions matters.
+There's no obvious reason the order of these two instructions should matter.
 [Linux uses `ISYNC; SYNC`](https://git.io/Je60x).

 ## Other implementation notes